Tyson Fury Fight Odds, Free Bets & Betting Offers

 Tyson Fury Come-Back

 In early 2018 Fury announced his come-back on Twitter.
 He quickly embarked on a serious training campaign having gained a lot of weight and lost muscle mass.
 By June 2018, having lost reportedly over 110 pounds in weight, he fought Sefer Serferi and won in 4 rounds.
 Despite losing a lot of weight he still came in 66 pounds heavier than his opponent.
 Fury was an easy victor, showboating for the first two rounds before dispatching Serferi easily following a warning from the referee.

 Fury followed up with another routine victory against Francesco Pianeta in August 2018.
 In fact, he said he only took the fight to 10 rounds so he could work on his jab!
-The victory meant Fury could finally get back into the big leagues and now stands to face his toughest test since he lost his belts in 2016 taking on Deontay Wilder in December in the US for the WBC heavyweight title.
-This will be the true test as to whether Fury is back in the business, a victory could set up the biggest fight in years, Tyson Fury vs Anthony Joshua.
+The victory meant Fury could finally get back into the big leagues and faced his toughest test since he lost his belts in 2016 when he took on Deontay Wilder in December 2018 in the US for the WBC heavyweight title.

 As mentioned at the start of this piece, Tyson Fury is a controversial and divisive figure.
 A practicing Catholic, the boxer has made numerous statements over the years that have caused raised eyebrows.

 In 2013, for example, he declared that he would ‘hang’ his own sister if she were promiscuous.
 He also declared David Price and Tony Bellew to be ‘gay lovers’, which was just one of the homophobic comments that he’s made during his career.